Sensirion/sht43-demoboard-ble-firmware/documentation/doxygen/architecture_overview.md

 Just after reset, the application goes into the **AppBoot** state in which the peripherals are initialized.
 After initializing the peripherals, the event **evPeripheralInitialized** triggers the application to enter its main loop.
 At first, it displays the BLE-address for two seconds.
-During these two seconds, the user may change the display units by pressing the button.
 After this short time, it enters the state AppNormalOperation.
 In this state, many things happen in parallel:

 - *NormalOperation*: Regular readout of sensor data and update the display with the new values.
 - *Ble Radio*: If not disabled, the sensor values are published in a proprietary advertisement data package.
 The rate of publishing data is reduced after some time.